thomasharms/1a1testtool/README.md

 ## Test Framework

-The chosen framework is PyTest.
+* The chosen framework is PyTest.
+* The database environment is built on Python3 sqlite3 package.
+There is no need to deploy any heavy frameworks as pymysql or similar choices.

 ## Versioning